sMenaka/POC/README.md

 ### SQL
-SQL is a Proofing concept of spring boot project config with mysql.
+SQL is a Proofing concept of spring boot project config with mysql.<br/>
 I have implemented relationships MySQL with Spring Data JPA.

 The output sql view.